 In 2018, the AIC Scheme established a series of residencies for artists from culturally diverse backgrounds.
-Each residency aims to support an artist from an ethnic minority to develop their collaborative and socially engaged arts practice, and is offered through partnerships between Create and a number of arts organisations and festivals, supporting collaborative and socially engaged arts practice.
-The residencies take the form of a four-week in-depth process, scheduled to incorporate Refugee Week.
+Each residency aims to support an artist from a minority ethnic or migrant background to develop their collaborative and socially engaged arts practice, and is offered through partnerships between Create and a number of arts organisations and festivals, supporting collaborative and socially engaged arts practice.
+The residencies take the form of a four-week in-depth process, often scheduled to incorporate Refugee Week.
 The residencies emphasise the importance of research and development, providing much needed time and space to the artists to grow and develop their collaborative practice.

 Working with our partner Fire Station Artists’ Studios, Create awarded the inaugural residency in 2018 to Hina Khan.
 Hina’s work is the constant search for the best way to interpret ideas and express ideologies through symbolism.
 Using a mixture of traditional and innovative techniques, Hina’s work portrays social issues, immigration and humanitarian crisis like prostitution, gender discrimination, restrictions, trauma, child abuse and killing.